-Jackie Dodd is a Seattle-based recipe developer, food photographer and food writer.
+Jackie Dodd is a Seattle-based recipe developer, food photographer, and food writer.
 She runs two food web sites: Domestic Fits, which combines original recipes with “how-to” cooking and baking tips, and The Beeroness, which focuses on cooking and baking with craft beer (yes, craft beer is unprocessed).
-Additionally, Jackie is a highly sought-after freelance photographer who uses her skills to photograph food, architecture, restaurants and bars in Southern California.
-You can also read about Jackie’s food discoveries and new recipes in publications such as The Glendale Examiner, Honest Cooking and Half Hour Meals.
-You can connect with her on Twitter, Facebook and Pinterest.
+Her first book, The Craft Beer Cookbook, contains 100 imaginative recipes for cooking with beer.
+You can connect with her on Twitter, Facebook, and Pinterest.

 Until a few years ago, I would have told you how much I hated corn tortillas.
 Those cardboard disks they sell in supermarkets, so bland, tasteless and rubbery were not my bag.

 I wondered, to myself, how anyone could pick those during the “corn or flour” debate.
 Really, corn?
 What am I missing?

 It turns out that homemade corn tortillas, with their seductive softness and slightly sweet flavor (don’t even get me started on the amazing smell) changed my taco-making life.